EMcNugget/EMcNugget/README.md

 **My Projects:**

+-My Portfolio (Private for now)

--None at the moment.
-I am maintaining ADS-B Military Analytics for the remainder of this year where it will be archived.
+-I am maintaining ADS-B Military Analytics for the remainder of this year where it will be archived.

 ## :thinking: What I know